 1. Biochemistry laboratory practice- workbook, Plješa-Ercegovac M, Radonjić N, Matić M, Živanović-Radnić T, Jeremić I, Misirlić-Denčić S, Savić-Radojević A, Đukić T, Stanojevic Ž, Nikolić T, Suvakov S, Velimirovic M, Coric V, Isakovic A. VII dopunjeno izdanje, izdavač: Institut za biohemiju, Medicinski fakultet Univerziteta u Beogradu, Beograd, 2024.

-2. Lieberman Michael, Peet Alisa.
-Marks’ Basic Medical Biochemistry: A Clinical Approach, 6th Edition.
+2. Marks’ Basic Medical Biochemistry: A Clinical Approach, 6th Edition.
 Edition by Michael Lieberman (Author), Alisa Peet MD (Author).
 Lippincott Williams and Wilkins - Wolters Kluwer; 2022.

 3. Harper's Illustrated Biochemistry, 32nd Edition.
 PJ.
 Kennelly, KM.
 Botham, OP.
 McGuinness, VW.
 Rodwell, PA.
 Weil.
 McGraw Hill, LLC, 2023.